 Leads vs. Opportunities in the Context of Your Sales Pipeline

-Let’s look at how leads and opportunities move through each step of your typical five-stage sales pipeline.
+Let’s look at how leads and sales opportunities move through each step of your typical five-stage sales pipeline.

 In the context of your sales pipeline, leads are generally found in the first and second stages: initial contact and qualification.